Camilo Cienfuegos: Landing and first offensive

-After the landing of the Granma on 2 December 1956, 26 July Movement made its way into the Sierra Maestra, where they were Battle of Alegría de Pío|ambushed in a cane field by the Cuban National Army on 5 December.
+After the landing of the Granma on 2 December 1956, 26 July Movement made its way into the Sierra Maestra, where they were ambushed in a cane field by the Cuban National Army on 5 December.
 Many of the guerrillas were captured and killed, forcing the rest to escape into the mountains.
 Cienfuegos' small group wandered around the area for days, eventually being pointed in Castro's direction by local peasants.
-He found himself to be one of only twelve men that had survived the initial expedition.
+He found himself to be one of only twelve men who had survived the initial expedition.

-During the set up for an ambush of the National Army, Cienfuegos accidentally almost shot Che Guevara, who was disguised as a National Army officer.
+During the setup for an ambush of the National Army, Cienfuegos accidentally almost shot Che Guevara, who was disguised as a National Army officer.
 Despite this mistake, the ambush went ahead successfully.
 The ranks of the rebels soon grew, as they gained the support of the local peasantry.
-Relations with new recruits did not start off well, as the veterans were frustrated by their lack of experience, knowledge and proper equipment.
+Relations with new recruits did not start off well, as the veterans were frustrated by their lack of experience, knowledge, and proper equipment.
 This larger revolutionary armed force was divided into three companies, while Cienfuegos took command of a small special vanguard unit.
 It was also brought under the command of an inner council, of which Cienfuegos was also a member.
 With Fidel Castro as commander-in-chief, all of the leading commanders of the revolutionary armed forces shared equal rank: that of major.

 In March 1957, the National Army initiated a counter-offensive against the rebels, confidently declaring victory over them by early April.
 Within weeks, the rebels returned to Pico Turquino, supported by the local population.
-There they made efforts to combat the chronic malnutrition and illness of the peasantry, carried out agrarian reform and taught classes on Marxist theory.
+There they made efforts to combat the chronic malnutrition and illness of the peasantry, carried out agrarian reform, and taught classes on Marxist theory.
 By May 1957, the rebels were marching east, planning to launch another attack against the army.
 With Castro having appointed Cienfuegos as commander of the Second Column, on 28 May, the rebels surrounded the Uvero barracks and began firing on it.
 Despite some losses, the rebels were victorious and quickly looted the barracks, taking supplies and prisoners of war back into the mountains with them.